Traveling Exhibits

 Focus on Advocacy and Awareness

-These exhibits are part of a series of traveling exhibits that focus on raising awareness of contemporary issues facing Native American communities and that promote advocacy and action.
+These exhibits are part of a series of traveling exhibits that focus on raising awareness of contemporary issues and hard histories that affect Native communities across the country.
 They are designed to make the most impactful and visually engaging experience for visitors in an efficient use of space.
 Each of the exhibits brings focus on a specific issue and highlights diverse voices from Native American communities.
-If your organization is interested in working with us to host an exhibit, please contact [email protected] or fill out our contact sheet below.
+If your organization is interested in working with us to host an exhibit, please contact research@iaismusuem.org or fill out our contact sheet below.

 Duration: 2-6 months